 Another strand of my research concerns the determinants of cooperation – which sociologists refer to as group solidarity — among unrelated individuals.
 My principal interest in this respect has been about the causes of nationalism, a pervasive and powerful type of collective action arising from group solidarity writ large.
 Since nationalists believe that the only legitimate modern polities are national states, they argue that nations (that is, self-conscious cultural groups) must be coterminous with states.
 More recently, I have been exploring the conditions under which different types of alien rulers — rulers who are culturally different from those who are ruled — can attain legitimacy.

-In related research, I am studying (along with Steve Pfaff of the University of Washington sociology department) the causes of mutiny, a form of very high-risk collective action, in the Age of Sail in the Royal Navy from 1740 to 1820.
+In related research, I have published (with Steve Pfaff of the University of Washington sociology department) The Genesis of Rebellion, which examines the causes of mutiny, a form of very high-risk collective action, in the Age of Sail in the Royal Navy from 1740 to 1820.